satendra02/react-chrome-extension/README.md

 # React Chrome Extension
-We have open sourced the boilerplate of chrome extension with ReactJs using inject page strategy.
+A chrome extension boilerplate project with ReactJs using inject page strategy.

+Stop worrying about the configurational challenges to set up the chrome extension, just start writing your components as usual.
 Read [detailed blog](https://medium.com/@satendra02/create-chrome-extension-with-reactjs-using-inject-page-strategy-137650de1f39)

+>This project is sponsered By [Recast Studio](https://recast.studio)

 The boilerplate is to quickly create a chrome extension using ReactJs, The motivation behind creating a boilerplate was: